Love pork, but confused about all the different cuts?

 This is where you get cuts like bacon, pork chops, Boston butt, and pork shoulder.

-Many readers ask us, what is the difference are between all these cuts and what are the best way to use them?
+Many readers ask us, what is the difference between all these cuts and what is the best way to use them?

 Boston Butt vs Pork Shoulder – What’s the Difference?

 The pork butt is closer to the pig’s upper back whereas the pork shoulder is closer to the leg bone and leg muscles.

 The pork shoulder is also known as ‘Picnic Shoulder’ or ‘Picnic Roast’.